WELCOME TO COSTUME ON!

 Teachers from all over the US used video conferencing to teach fashion history and technique, covering several eras from the 18th century to early 20th.
 Classes included both lectures and hands-on workshops, where they interacted with the teacher in real-time.

 The response was immediate and so overwhelming, a second weekend had to be added.
-The conference is a biannual event, Costume On 3 coming spring 2021.
+The conference is a biannual event, (spring/fall).
+Costume On 3 will be held April 17-18, 2021.

 Costume on may 2-3/may 16-17